Beatrix Potter: Later life

 Potter and William Heelis enjoyed a happy marriage of thirty years, continuing their farming and preservation efforts throughout the hard days of World War II.
 Although they were childless, Potter played an important role in William's large family, particularly enjoying her relationship with several nieces whom she helped educate, and giving comfort and aid to her husband's brothers and sisters.

 Potter died of complications from pneumonia and heart disease on 22 December 1943 at Castle Cottage, and her remains were cremated at Carleton Crematorium, Blackpool.
 She left nearly all her property to the National Trust, including over 4000 acre of land, sixteen farms, cottages and herds of cattle and Herdwick sheep.
 Hers was the largest gift at that time to the National Trust, and it enabled the preservation of the land now included in the Lake District National Park and the continuation of fell farming.
 The central office of the National Trust in Swindon was named "Heelis" in 2005 in her memory.
 William Heelis continued his stewardship of their properties and of her literary and artistic work for the twenty months he survived her.
 When he died in August 1945, he left the remainder to the National Trust.

 Legacy

 Potter left almost all the original illustrations for her books to the National Trust.
 The copyright to her stories and merchandise was then given to her publisher Frederick Warne & Co, now a division of the Penguin Group.
 On 1 January 2014, the copyright expired in the UK and other countries with a 70-years-after-death limit.
 Hill Top Farm was opened to the public by the National Trust in 1946; her artwork was displayed there until 1985 when it was moved to William Heelis's former law offices in Hawkshead, also owned by the National Trust as the Beatrix Potter Gallery.

 Potter gave her folios of mycological drawings to the Armitt Library and Museum in Ambleside before her death.
-The Tale of Peter Rabbit is owned by Frederick Warne and Company, The Tailor of Gloucester by the Tate Gallery, and The Tale of the Flopsy Bunnies by the British Museum.
+The Tale of Peter Rabbit is owned by Warne, The Tailor of Gloucester by the Tate Gallery, and The Tale of the Flopsy Bunnies by the British Museum.

-In 1903, Potter created the first Peter Rabbit soft toy and registered him at the Patent Office in London, making Peter the oldest licensed fictional character.
-Erica Wagner of The Times states, "Beatrix Potter was the first to recognise that content—as we now call the stuff that makes up a book or a film—was only the beginning.
-In 1903, Peter hopped outside his pages to become a patented soft toy, which gave him the distinction of being not only Mr. McGregor‘s mortal enemy, but also becoming the first licensed character".
-Nicholas Tucker in The Guardian writes, "she was the first author to license fictional characters to a range of toys and household objects still on sale today".